shaloo/docs.arcana/docs/web3-stack/protocol.md

 # {{config.extra.arcana.company_name}} Protocol

+The {{config.extra.arcana.ca_sdk_name}} components of the {{config.extra.arcana.company_name}} protocol that support unified balance feature are built using the Cosmos chain.

-The {{config.extra.arcana.product_name}} protocol is built and operates using the [Proof of Stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/#proof-of-stake) Polygon chain.
+Other components of the protocol that enable social login via the {{config.extra.arcana.sdk_name}} are built using the [Proof of Stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/#proof-of-stake) Polygon chain.

-It is deployed in the form of two networks:

-* {{config.extra.arcana.company_name}} Testnet
+The {{config.extra.arcana.company_name}} blockchain protocol is offered through Testnet and Mainnet.
-* {{config.extra.arcana.company_name}} Mainnet

 ## Mainnet Roadmap

+## Chain Abstraction

+The {{config.extra.arcana.company_name}} unified balance feature is available through the {{config.extra.arcana.ca_sdk_name}} v0.0.3 released in January 2025 on the Testnet.
+A limited set of [[ca-stack#tokens|tokens]] and [[ca-stack#chains|chains]] are supported for chain abstraction as of this release.

+We are actively working towards enabling this feature on the Mainnet.

+## Social Login

-The {{config.extra.arcana.product_name}} Mainnet was released in January 2023 with the {{config.extra.arcana.sdk_name}} release v1.0.0.
+The {{config.extra.arcana.company_name}} social login feature is available through the {{config.extra.arcana.sdk_name}} v1.0.0, released in January 2023 on the Mainnet.

-The following services are active on Testnet as well as the Mainnet
+The following services are active on Testnet as well as the Mainnet:

-* Configuring {{config.extra.arcana.company_name}} SDK usage with {{config.extra.arcana.dashboard_name}}
+* Configuring {{config.extra.arcana.sdk_name}} usage with {{config.extra.arcana.dashboard_name}}
 * User onboarding via social login
 * Asynchronous Distributed Key Generation that powers the {{config.extra.arcana.sdk_name}} and helps onboard users to Web3

-We are actively working on adding newer features and capabilities to the SDKs, stay tuned.
+We are actively working on adding newer features and capabilities to the {{config.extra.arcana.sdk_name}}, stay tuned.

 ## Infrastructure Providers